Canon 200D vs Sony RX100 VI

 Body comparison: Canon 200D vs Sony RX100 VI

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX100 VI.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 VI is considerably smaller (48 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX100 VI are weather-sealed.